sumup/sumup-android-tap-to-pay/README.md

 #### Exceptions

-The SDK can return `Result.Failure` with one of the following exception types:
+The SDK may return a Result.Failure containing an exception when one of its methods is called.
+Every exception belongs to one of the base types.
+The base types are listed below, and each of these is further divided into more specific exception types.

 - `CommonException` - These exceptions cover scenarios such as initialization issues, registration problems, authentication failures, and required updates, providing a consistent and predictable way to handle errors across the system.
 - `NetworkException` - These exceptions represent network-related and communication errors encountered during SDK operation.
 They include issues such as interrupted connections, authentication problems, and server/client-side failures.